transloadit/uppy/website/src/docs/companion.md

 ### Running in Kubernetes

-We have [a detailed guide on running Uppy Companion in Kubernetes](https://github.com/transloadit/uppy/blob/master/packages/%40uppy/companion/KUBERNETES.md) for you, that’s how we currently run our example server at http://server.uppy.io.
+We have [a detailed guide on running Companion in Kubernetes](https://github.com/transloadit/uppy/blob/master/packages/%40uppy/companion/KUBERNETES.md) for you, that’s how we currently run our example server at http://server.uppy.io.

 ### Adding custom providers

-As of now, Uppy Companion supports **Google Drive**, **Dropbox**, **Instagram**, and **URL** (remote urls) out of the box, but you may also choose to add your own custom providers.
+As of now, Companion supports **Google Drive**, **Dropbox**, **Instagram**, and **URL** (remote urls) out of the box, but you may also choose to add your own custom providers.
 You can do this by passing the `customProviders` option when calling the Uppy `app` method.
 The custom provider is expected to support Oauth 1 or 2 for authentication/authorization.

 ```javascript
 let options = {